252nd Infantry Division (Wehrmacht): 1944

 On 4 April 1944, the 252nd Infantry Division underwent major restructuring.
 Its heavily battered infantry formations were consolidated into Grenadier Regiment 7, and the 461st and 472nd Regiments were subsequently disbanded.
 As replacement, the division was refreshed with Grenadier Regiment 70 and Grenadier Regiment 544.
 These two regiments were the consolidated remnants of the severely damaged 73rd Infantry Division and 389th Infantry Division, respectively.

 Starting on 23 June 1944, the Soviet Red Army launched a massive summer offensive, Operation Bagration.
 The newly reinforced 252nd Infantry Division was employed in the German defensive operations against Bagration and received commendations from the German high command for its conduct during these operations.

 On 7 July 1944, the Grenadier Regiment 472 was redeployed and staffed with one battalion from each of the other regiments.
 The Grenadier Regiments 70 and 544 were dissolved and the old Grenadier Regiment 461 was restored.
 As a result, the 252nd Infantry Division was fully returned to a ternary model, but the total number of battalions within the division did not actually change.

 On 9 October 1944, Paul Drekmann became divisional commander.

 On 18 October 1944, the division was strengthened by Grenadier Regiment 1072 and Combat March Battalion 1039.

 In late 1944, the 252nd Infantry Division participated in the retreat across Lithuania and Poland, and was eventually trapped in Danzig and on the Hel peninsula.

 1945

-On 30 March 1945, large parts of the 252nd Infantry Division were captured when the Red Army captured besieged Danzig as part of the Soviet East Pomeranian Offensive.
-Small parts of the division's personnel had been successfully evacuated to Bornholm, but the division itself stopped existing as a functional military formation.
-The remnants of the divisions trapped on the Hel peninsula surrendered to the Red Army on 8 May 1945.
-The last commanding officer of the division was Oberst Georg von Unold.
+On 30 March 1945, parts of the 252nd Infantry Division were captured when the Red Army captured besieged Danzig as part of the Soviet East Pomeranian Offensive.
+The rest of the division under Oberst i.
+G. von Unold had been successfully evacuated to the occupied Danish island of Bornholm and were forced to surrender to the Red Army on 8 May 1945.
+However, those parts of the division that were transported to Copenhagen on 6 May 1945 by Kriegsmarine warships (including three destroyers and the auxiliary cruiser "Hansa"), including the 7th Grenadier Regiment, escaped this fate.
+The 252nd Artillery Regiment had remained behind on the Hel peninsula to secure the transport of the division.